jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Techvolution I - ANP.md

 I never wanted to write this book.
 I wrote a similar one, "Why the 2008 Economic Crisis Was Only the Beginning" years ago (that I never showed anyone).
 All the lessons from here are there.
 For example, it predicts the western world is trying to assert a economic ecosystem, and thus needs borders.
 Trump and Brexit were as predictable as the orbit of Mars was once Newton wrote gravity's equations.

-I wanted, and am, writing "Building the Life Star" and "Starting Starfleet".
+I wanted, and am, writing "Building the Life Star" and "Starting Starfleet."
 Which in summary say, digital tools will start giving us objective facts about whose civilization is more efficient, which will let us start investing on mass into space age technology, and thus send us to the stars.

 So I made my app to showcase to demonstrate those two facts.
 Using modern web development, it took just a few months of work.
 Take some free code from GitHub, an inexpensive cloud computing account, and the design skills of a novice.
 It was simple.
-Might not even get me a job in "tech".
+Might not even get me a job in "tech."

 The tool wasn’t polished because new tools never are.
 But it was, and would have been, so effective because it came directly from the frontline.
 A place far away from today’s ruling philosophy.
 And while I always knew head office people were hostile to efficiency.
 I didn't realize they actively feared it.